 X-ray Forensics for Guns

-In a local story from 2008, a man in the United Kingdom (UK) received a jail sentence for taking replica guns and modifying them to functional firearms that ended up being used in fifty shootings.
+In a local story from 2008, a man in the UK received a jail sentence for taking replica guns and modifying them to functional firearms that ended up being used in 50 shootings.
 Eight of these shootings were ones that left a victim dead.
 The story has become an important one that represents the problem of banned weapons and the immense challenge faced by police and forensic scientists.

 Banned Weapons And Imitation Weapons

-There are actually a couple of different kinds of replica weapons.
-The first are known as non-firing imitations while the second replica weapons are blank-firing ones.
+There are a couple of different kinds of replica weapons.
+The first are known as non-firing imitations, while the second replica weapons are blank-firing ones.
 The non-firing imitations will appear very similar to the firearm they are intended to replicate.
-However, these ones are generally not ones that can be modified to working firearms that have been banned.
+However, these ones are generally not ones that can be modified to working firearms.

 Weapons That Are Converted